News

 It presents that ambition as part of the broader AI discussion now taking shape around world models.

-Recent developments, according to the source, have brought world models to the forefront of the AI conversation.
+Recent developments, have brought world models to the forefront of the AI conversation.

 The Roundtables session frames this as a question about how AI could enter the physical world, rather than remaining centered only on text-based systems.